The ultimate state of turbulent permeable-channel flow: Governing equations and numerical simulations

-\GK{on the walls}, where \GK{$\beta$ ($\ge 0$)} represents the permeability coefficient, and the impermeable conditions $v(y=\pm h)=0$ are recovered for $\beta=0$, while $\beta\rightarrow\infty$ implies zero pressure fluctuations and an unconstrained wall-normal velocity.
+\GK{on the walls}, where \GK{$\beta$ ($\ge 0$)} represents the \REVR{\MU{`permeability' parameter}}, and the impermeable conditions $v(y=\pm h)=0$ are recovered for $\beta=0$, while $\beta\rightarrow\infty$ implies zero pressure fluctuations and an unconstrained wall-normal velocity.
 Note that the pressure fluctuation with zero mean instantaneously ensures a zero net mass flux through the permeable wall.
+We anticipate the no-slip and permeable conditions (\ref{eq:bc}) on a wall perforated with many fine holes connected to an adjacent constant-pressure plenum chamber (see the last paragraph in \S~\ref{sec:results} for the realistic configuration).
+Actually, we have confirmed that the mean and fluctuation velocities over the no-slip permeable wall are in good agreement with those observed experimentally \citep{Suga2010} and numerically \citep{Breugem2006} over a porous wall.

-The flow is characterised by the bulk Reynolds number $Re_{b}=2hu_{b}/\nu$, the Prandtl number $Pr=\nu/\kappa$ and the dimensionless permeability $\beta u_{b}$.
-The wall heat flux $q_{w}$ and the wall \GKGK{shear stress} $\tau_{w}$ are quantified by the Stanton number $St$ and the friction coefficient \GK{$c_{f}$} defined as
+The flow is characterised by the bulk Reynolds number $Re_{b}=2hu_{b}/\nu$, the Prandtl number $Pr=\nu/\kappa$ and the dimensionless \REVR{\MU{permeability parameter}} $\beta u_{b}$.
+The wall heat flux $q_{w}$ and the wall \GKGK{shear stress} $\tau_{w}$ are \REVGK{respectively} quantified by the Stanton number $St$ and the friction coefficient \GK{$c_{f}$} defined as